SuperNOVAS v1.5

 pos[AU] Position vector of source relative to observer

-vobs[AU/day] Velocity vector of observer, relative to the solar system barycenter, components in AU/day.
+vobs[AU/day] Velocity vector of observer, relative to the solar system barycenter.

-lighttime[day] Light time from object to Earth in days (if known).
-Or set to 0, and this function will compute it.
+lighttime[day] Light time from object to Earth (if known).
+Or set to 0, and this function will compute it as needed.

-[out]out[AU] Position vector, referred to origin at center of mass of the Earth, corrected for aberration, components in AU.
+[out]out[AU] Position vector, referred to origin at center of mass of the Earth, corrected for aberration.
 It can be the same vector as one of the inputs.

 Returns